-The graph below presents belt usage for each county included the survey for years 2017 through 2021.
-The percent values presented in the graph are for the current survey year (2021).
-The usage rates are based on weighted data and derived from sample sites first used in the 2017 survey.
-It is important to note that the annual statewide safety belt survey is primarily designed to provide a single safety belt usage estimate for the entire State of Florida and not official county rates.
+The graph below presents belt usage for each county included in the survey for years 2018 through 2023.
+The percent values presented in the graph are for the current survey year (2023).
+The usage rates are based on weighted data and derived from two sets of sample sites: ones used in 2018-2021, and sites used in the 2022 and 2023 surveys.
+It is important to note that the annual statewide survey is primarily designed to provide a single safety belt usage estimate for the entire State of Florida and not official county rates.
 However, these rates are still useful as they can serve as points of reference when looking at change between years.
-The 2021 results indicate that four counties measured or equaled highest-to-date usage rates for the past four survey years.
-They were Alachua, Seminole, Broward, and Collier counties.
-The survey results indicated the lowest rates since 2017 in Duval and Miami-Dade counties.
+Results indicate that in 2023, two counties measured highest-to-date usage rates for the past five survey years (Collier and Hillsborough), and two counties measured their lowest rates (Alachua and Duval).
+Ten out of the fifteen counties yielded year-to-year usage increases.

-2017-2021 Trend in Safety Belt Use Rate by Survey County
+2018-2023 Trend in Safety Belt Use Rate by Survey County